 The ability to work flexibly has led to far more people becoming self-employed.
-In fact, official statistics indicate there were more than 4.8 million self-employed workers in 2018, a figure that’s likely to increase further.
-Whilst the flexibility it offers can certainly be appealing, it can make securing a mortgage to get on the property ladder challenging.
+Official statistics indicate there were more than 4.8 million self-employed workers in 2018, a figure that’s likely to increase further.
+Whilst the flexibility it offers can certainly be appealing, it can make securing a mortgage to get on the property ladder a challenge.

 If this is a position you find yourself in, there are things you can do to improve your chances: